deepjavalibrary/djl/dlr/dlr-engine/README.md

 export DLR_LIBRARY_PATH=path/to/your/dlr
 ```

-## Limitation
+## Platform Limitation
 DLR engine is still under development.
-The supported platform are limited to Macosx, Linux CPU and we are still actively testing multithreading capability.
+The supported platform are limited to Macosx, Linux CPU.
+If you would like to use other platforms, please let us know.

+# Multi-threading Capabilities
+TVM runtime itself doesn't support multi-threading.
+As a result, when creating a new Predictor, we will copy the tvm model to avoid sharing the states.
+We are still actively testing multithreading capability.